Lipoic acid: Enzymatic activity

+Lipoic acid is the cofactor of the following enzymes in humans:

 The most-studied of these is the pyruvate dehydrogenase complex.
 These complexes have three central subunits: E1-3, which are the decarboxylase, lipoyl transferase, and dihydrolipoamide dehydrogenase, respectively.
 These complexes have a central E2 core and the other subunits surround this core to form the complex.
 In the gap between these two subunits, the lipoyl domain ferries intermediates between the active sites.
 The lipoyl domain itself is attached by a flexible linker to the E2 core and the number of lipoyl domains varies from one to three for a given organism.
 The number of domains has been experimentally varied and seems to have little effect on growth until over nine are added, although more than three decreased activity of the complex.

 Lipoic acid serves as co-factor to the acetoin dehydrogenase complex catalyzing the conversion of acetoin (3-hydroxy-2-butanone) to acetaldehyde and acetyl coenzyme A.

 The glycine cleavage system differs from the other complexes, and has a different nomenclature.
 In this system, the H protein is a free lipoyl domain with additional helices, the L protein is a dihydrolipoamide dehydrogenase, the P protein is the decarboxylase, and the T protein transfers the methylamine from lipoate to tetrahydrofolate (THF) yielding methylene-THF and ammonia.
 Methylene-THF is then used by serine hydroxymethyltransferase to synthesize serine from glycine.
 This system is part of plant photorespiration.